desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 #### Allowance

-The `x/feegrant` module already provides an interface (`FeeAllowanceI`) to represent a generic allowance, along with a set if useful implementatations like `BasicAllowance`, `AllowedMsgAllowance` and `PeriodicAllowance`.
+The `x/feegrant` module already provides an interface (`FeeAllowanceI`) to represent a generic allowance, along with a set of useful implementations like `BasicAllowance`, `AllowedMsgAllowance` and `PeriodicAllowance`.
 Since we are not going to introduce new kinds of allowances, nor we are going to edit how an allowance is represented, we will reuse these types.

 #### User Grant

 The `x/feegrant` module provides a `Grant` object used to store the `granter`, `grantee` and what kind of `allowance` is granted to a specific user.
 Since this is enough information for us as well, we will use the same object to store user-related fee grants.

-#### GroupGrant

 #### Group Grant